-When they bring their ancestors home, the Haida wrap them in button blankets and cedar bark mats.
-They place them in bentwood boxes painted with Haida designs.
+When they bring their ancestors home, the Haida wrap them in button blankets and cedar bark mats that have been created by school children and volunteers.
+They place them in bentwood boxes painted with Haida designs, created by apprentices under the tutorship of local artists.
 The ancestors are buried with traditional ceremonies.
 The community speaks to the ancestors and prays for them in their Haida language.
 Elders and cultural historians teach the traditional songs, dances, and rituals.
-The event ends with a feast in honour of the ancestors.
+The event concludes with a feast in honour of the ancestors.